davep/textual-canvas/README.md

 making it available on the off-chance anyone else might want to play with it now.

+You might not want to rely on this just yet though; I'm still messing and experimenting.

 ## Installing

 The package can be installed with `pip` or related tools, for example: